T0B1K/IssueClassifier/README.md

 > so basically the results [1,0,0,1,...] are taken as an input by another classifier.

 During our tests we found out, that a normal democratic majority vote outperforms this kind of stacking by about 1 Percent.
 Therefore we are letting the user decide, which kind they want to use.\
 The major differences during preprocessing using the antmap or not is as follows: using the antmap we are creating an antmap, but it takes only the first k issues and then chooses afterwards random issues to train and test.
 Using the "non antmap" preprocessor, the data gets shuffled at the beginning, so k random documents are choosen and from those j random documents are used for training and i=k-j for testing.
-Also this is the newer preprocessor and can for examle classify using muliple datasets i.e. `bug vs (doku and api)`.
+Also this is the newer preprocessor and can for examle classify using muliple datasets i.e. `bug vs (docu and api)`.
 Threrefore we used this preprocessor to train the classifiers for the microservice.
 And the antmap one was choosen for finding mislabeled issues (by the humans creating them)
 \
 As you can see those classifiers are just able to binary classify data as either class 1 or 0.\
 Therefore we used multiple of those classifiers trained on binary input to create a binary tree.
 Due to the lack of multi- class trainings data.
 Otherwise we would have tried alternatives such as KNN, ...